russelldb/riak_core/docs/ring_claim.md

 - If the cloud environment supports only three Availability Zones any best-case diversity configuration would lead to coverage plans being exclusively focused within a single availability zone (as some cluster plans may involve significant data transfer, this may actually be advantageous).

-It may be possible to make some commitments by combining claim changes with physical promises - but there is no direct answer to supporting Availability Zone intelligence through the ring.
+It may be possible to make some commitments by combining claim changes with physical run-time promises - but there is no obvious answer to supporting Availability Zone intelligence when using distribution of data through a ring.